 Adverse Climate Outcome (ACO) means any material outcome which may have an adverse effect on the climate, and includes but is not limited to:

-- [depletion of Natural Capital]/ [dumping of stock that was created using Natural Capital];
+3. [depletion of Natural Capital]/ [dumping of stock that was created using Natural Capital];

-(i) For the purpose of promoting Energy Saving, Carbon Offsetting, Carbon Reduction or any other matters relating to a party’s Climate Change strategies, activities or targets or Net Zero Target or Objectives.
+(i) for the purpose of promoting Energy Saving, Offsetting, Carbon Reduction or any other matters relating to a party’s Climate Change strategies, activities or targets or Net Zero Target or Objectives; or

 Neither party shall assign, transfer, mortgage, charge, declare a trust of or deal in any other manner with any of its rights and obligations under this Agreement without the prior written consent of the other party, except where a party can evidence that the principle reason for such dealing was to prevent an Adverse Climate Outcome.

-(b) Either party may subcontract or delegate any or all of its obligations under this Agreement to any third party, provided that the purpose of such subcontract or delegation is to [reduce the Carbon Footprint/ further the parties’ achievement of the Net Zero Target/ INSERT RELEVANT DESIRED CLIMATE OUTCOMES] and that it gives prior written notice of such subcontract or delegation to the other party.
+(ii) Either party may subcontract or delegate any or all of its obligations under this Agreement to any third party, provided that the purpose of such subcontract or delegation is to [reduce the Carbon Footprint/ further the parties’ achievement of the Net Zero Target/ insert relevant desired climate outcomes] and that it gives prior written notice of such subcontract or delegation to the other party.

-(a) The parties agree to, wherever [practicable]/[possible], perform their obligations under this Agreement [in a way that [reduces or minimises the Carbon Footprint associated with the activities under this Agreement].
+(i) The parties agree to, wherever [practicable]/[possible], perform their obligations under this Agreement [in a way that [reduces or minimises] the Carbon Footprint associated with the activities under this Agreement].

 or in each case to such other email address as may be notified from time to time by the receiving party.

-(b) Any notice or communication shall be deemed to have been received at the time the notice is sent to the email addresses specified in clause 1.7(a) above;
+(ii) Any notice or communication shall be deemed to have been received at the time the notice is sent to the email addresses specified in clause 1.7(i) above.

-(b) The parties shall, in respect of any [[Mediation] and/ or [Arbitration]] proceedings that take place in accordance with this Clause [1.9]:
+(ii) The parties shall, in respect of any [[Mediation] and/ or [Arbitration]] proceedings that take place in accordance with this Clause [1.9]:

 1.10 Climate Professional Determination

-(a) A Climate Professional is a person appointed in accordance with this clause to resolve issues between the parties relating to [INSERT CLIMATE CHANGE RELATED CLAUSES OR REFERENCE ENTIRE COOLER PLATE].
+(i) A Climate Professional is a person appointed in accordance with this clause to resolve issues between the parties relating to [insert climate change related clauses or reference entire Coolerplate].

-(b) The parties shall agree on the appointment of an independent Climate Professional and shall agree their appointment in accordance with Clause [ ] (Expert Determination).
+(ii) The parties shall agree on the appointment of an independent Climate Professional and shall agree their appointment in accordance with Clause [1.11] (Expert Determination).

 1.11 Expert Determination

-Except as expressly provided in this Agreement, no variation of this Agreement shall be effective unless it is in writing and signed by the parties (or their authorised representatives), except in accordance with [INSERT REFERENCE TO IRIS’ CLAUSE (CLIMATE RISK SHARING PROVISIONS)].
+Except as expressly provided in this Agreement, no variation of this Agreement shall be effective unless it is in writing and signed by the parties (or their authorised representatives), except in accordance with [Insert a reference to Iris’ Clause].

-(b) Each party confirms it is acting on its own behalf and not for the benefit of any other person except in where the act relates to avoiding an Adverse Climate Outcome where it is recognised that each party may be acting for the benefit of other persons or the general public at large.
+(ii) Each party confirms it is acting on its own behalf and not for the benefit of any other person, except in where the act relates to avoiding an Adverse Climate Outcome where it is recognised that each party may be acting for the benefit of other persons or the general public at large.

-(a) Save for [INSERT SPECIFIC ENTITY (SUCH AS CLIMATE NGOS) WHICH THE PARTIES HAVE AGREED TO BE ACCOUNTABLE TO FOR THEIR USE OF NATURAL CAPITAL AND GHG EMISSIONS] the (“Climate Change Third Party”), a person who is not a party to this Agreement shall not have any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this Agreement.
+(i) Save for [insert specific entity (such as climate NGOs) that the parties have agreed they will be accountable to for their use of natural capital and greenhouse gas emissions] the (“Climate Change Third Party”), a person who is not a party to this Agreement shall not have any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this Agreement.

-(b) The Climate Change Third Party shall have the right to enforce [INSERT REFERENCE TO CLIMATE CHANGE RELATED CLAUSES].
+(ii) The Climate Change Third Party shall have the right to enforce [insert reference to climate change related clauses].

-If there is an inconsistency between any of the provisions of this Agreement and the provisions of the schedules relating to [Sustainability, Net Zero Targets, Carbon Offsetting and Insetting,] [INSERT OTHER PROVISIONS FROM OVERRIDING CLIMATE OBJECTIVES] the provisions of this Agreement shall prevail.
+If there is an inconsistency between any of the provisions of this Agreement and the provisions of the schedules relating to [Sustainability, Net Zero Targets, Offsetting and Insetting,] [insert other provisions from overriding climate objectives], the provisions of this Agreement shall prevail.